 Quick, easy to make, wholesome and filling – a sandwich is a dream come true for all those who are pressed for time and want a quick, tasty meal.
 Keep it as simple as you want to or get creative and spruce it up with exotic ingredients, there are a number of ways to make a great sandwich.
 Go carefully because minute errors in arranging a sandwich can spoil it!
 Who wants soggy sandwiches or ingredients slipping out.
 Follow these easy tips to enjoy the perfect sandwich!

-Of course the easiest route to your perfect sandwich is to simple: Head down to Hampers Sandwich Shop at one of our 2 locations and let us create the perfect Bury St Edmunds sandwiches FOR you!!
+Of course the easiest route to your perfect sandwich is to simple: Head down to Hampers Sandwich Shop located at 19 Chamberlayne Road and let us create the perfect Bury St Edmunds sandwiches FOR you!!

 6 Tips To Make Your Sandwich Great!